Non-credible threat

-Examples of Non-credible threats
+Examples of non-credible threats

-Market Entry Game
+Market entry game

 An example of a non-credible threat is demonstrated by Shaorong Sun & Na Sun in their book Management Game Theory.
 The example game, the market entry game, describes a situation in which an existing firm, firm 2, has a strong hold on the market and a new firm, firm 1, is considering entering.
 If firm 1 doesn’t enter, the payoff is (4,10).
 However, if firm 1 does enter, firm 2 has the choice to either attack or not attack.
 If firm 2 attacks, the payoff is (3,3) whereas if firm 2 doesn’t attack, the payoff is (6,6).
 Given that firm 2’s optimum payoff is firm 1 not entering, it can issue a threat that they will attack if firm 1 enters, to discourage firm 1 from entering the market.
 However, this is a non-credible threat.
 If firm 1 does decide to enter the market, the action that is in the best interest for firm 2 is to not attack as this leads to a payoff of 6 for the firm, as opposed to the payoff of 3 from attacking.